 The Kibaki government is credited with introducing similar efforts.
 In 2001, for instance, the government revamped its anti-corruption agenda by strengthening the Anti-Corruption Police Unit and Corruption Control Authority.

-It is worthy to reiterate that the article has cited internal and external factors to explain the economic and democratic success of both Kenya and Tanzania.
+CONCLUSION It is worthy to reiterate that the article has cited internal and external factors to explain the economic and democratic success of both Kenya and Tanzania.
 Democratic development is part of a global agenda vigorously pursued by the international donor community and reinforced by domestic social groups who blame poor economic performance on the lack of economic reforms and god governance.
 Whether the stability and reasonable economic gains Kenya and Tanzania have chalked in this decade will continue into the next is an issue for future commentators.

-Africa Development Bank.
+BIBLIOGRAPHY Africa Development Bank.
 Africa Economic Outlook, Paris: OECD (2003).

 Haynes, Jeff.
 “The ‘Third World’ and the Third Wave of Democracy” in Jeff